Date of Degree

 Copyright 2011 Gwenneth Anne Jensen

 Jensen, Gwenneth Anne.
-"Outcomes of heart failure discharge instructions." dissertation, University of Iowa, 2011.
+"Outcomes of heart failure discharge instructions."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2011.